zanderkim/blackjackgame/readme.md

 GAME: Blackjack (aka 21)

 Blackjack is a popular card casino game - the most widely played casino banking game in the world.
 It uses decks of 52 cards and descends from a global family of casino banking games known as "twenty-one".

-Blackjack players do not compete against each other.
+Players do not compete against each other.
 The game is a comparing card game where each player competes against the dealer.

 Fun fact: The first written mention of blackjack was in a collection of short stories by Miguel de Cervantes, the author of “Don Quixote," dating this game back to the late 16th/early 17th century.